-The Ocean Coastal Watershed is a secondary watershed drains directly into the Atlantic Ocean, a primary watershed.
+The Ocean Coastal Watershed is a secondary watershed which drains directly into the Atlantic Ocean, a primary watershed.
 This area of land includes Small Coastal East and Small Coastal South secondary watersheds labeled on the City of Virginia Beach’s watershed map.

 Starting at the tip of Cape Henry (Northeast Virginia Beach), it covers all along the Oceanfront down to the North Carolina border.